Gary Jones is a talented improv, stage, and screen actor best known for his performance as Walter Harriman on Stargate: SG-1.

 The other guys are all a laugh.

-What is the most bizarre thing you have ever seen a fellow Stargate cast member do between takes?
+What is the most bizarre thing Gary Jones ever saw a fellow Stargate cast member do between takes?

 Nothing really bizarre, to be honest.
 They mostly kept to themselves but did mess around a lot.
 Chris Judge’s farts between takes were the stuff of legend.

 The first time we met on-set, we shook hands and I think he fused two of the knuckles in my right hand.
-Jesus Christ, he was strong.
+He was strong.
 He once told me that he’d get up around 6:00 am and do 500 push-ups every morning.
 His arms were like Seabiscuit’s hind legs.

-He crushed my hand and said, “Hi, I’m Don S. Davis and I’m 235 pounds of rompin’ stompin’ Missouri bullshit.”
+He crushed my hand and said, “Hi, I’m Don S. Davis and I’m 235 pounds of rompin’ stompin’ Missouri bullsh*t.”
 Hilarious.

-What do you think of the drive to revive Stargate for a fourth in-canon series?
+What does Gary Jones think of the drive to revive Stargate for a fourth in-canon series?

 Brilliant.
 The new stuff makes me and rest of the original cast “old school.”